Let’s make our interview sound as good as possible.

 The most important thing for this is to prevent feedback so your microphone doesn’t pick up my voice from the speaker that you hear me on.
 So use earphones or headphones to give better audio quality.

-Just send me your best contact name or number.
 If you use earphones with an in-line microphone, that’s fine, they give surprisingly good quality; the same earphones, including their microphone, usually work on laptops as well, particularly the ones that don’t have a separate socket for a microphone.

 If all else fails, we can use a landline telephone connection (but not a mobile, the audio codecs aren’t compatible with my recording software).